Java 8 introduced new classes for date and time to resolve the long-standing issues of existing APIs:

 ZonedDateTime, you can use utility methods from

-Instant class is used to represents a specific moment on the time line.
-It is defined as an offset from the first second of January 1, 1970 UTC/Greenwich (1970-01-01 00:00:00) also called an EPOCH.
-Time is measured using 86,400 seconds per day, going forward from the origin.
+Instant class is used to represents a specific moment on the timeline.
+It is defined as an offset from January 1st, 1970, at 00:00:00 UTC, also called an EPOCH.
+Time is measured using 86,400 seconds per day going forward from the origin.

 To create an instance of

-Instant API, you can either use the system clock or parse UNIX timestamp or a date string:
+Instant API, you can either use the system clock or parse a Unix timestamp or a date string:

 // use system clock Instant now = Instant.now(); // parse ISO 8601 string Instant parseISO = Instant.parse("2019-08-08T12:58:00Z"); // parse UNIX timestamp - 2019-09-04T01:54:18Z Instant parseUnix = Instant.ofEpochSecond(1567562058); // same time in milliseconds Instant parseMillis = Instant.ofEpochMilli(1567562058000L);